|Support||Help Desk, Email, Chat, Phone & Knowledge Base|

 Even for “meh” companies, I try to pull out some reasons to choose them over others.
 But I really could not find a single reason to use Register.com over someone else besides their brand recognition and positioning.
 I liken Register.com to finding a McDonald’s at an Interstate exit in the middle of Kansas.
 Even if you dislike everything about McDonald’s, if it’s the only recognizable option and you’re hungry, you’d probably choose them.

 But the Internet is not a highway exit in Kansas.
 There are so many other choices that are just a click away.
-Which means while Register.com carries corporate clout, that clout doesn’t outweigh the lack of value.
+This means while Register.com carries corporate clout, that clout doesn’t outweigh the lack of value.

 If you’re curious about the details, I’ll cover more in the cons section below.
 If not, you can skip to the conclusion and next steps for alternative options.